squid-cache/squid-cache.github.io/docs/Technology/WPAD/DNS.md

 ## Overview

-WPAD can use DNS to probe for the existance of a WPAD web server to fetch the proxy configuration file from.
+WPAD can use DNS to probe for the existence of a WPAD web server to fetch the proxy configuration file from.
 The WPAD specification enumerates a number of possibilities; the only required DNS method is the "Well known alias" method.